Path to enlightenment

 All we ever own is this present moment – our future is no more that our next action….act accordingly.

-Mindfulness is a mental practice that involves being fully present and aware of the present moment without judgment.
+Mindfulness is a transformative mental practice that invites individuals to embrace the essence of the present moment with unfettered awareness and without passing judgment.

-Mindfulness is a non-judgemental state of mind, often unlocked through mediation.
+In contrast, mindfulness is a non-judgmental state of consciousness, often unlocked through the dedicated practice of meditation.

 Here are some reasons why mindfulness is beneficial: